SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 And I upload "irrefutable_evidence.jpg, refutable_evidence.pdf" to "evidence_files"
 ```

-To do this in a story table use the name of the variable as usual and use the name of the file or files in the value column.
+In a story table, use the name of the variable as usual and use the name of the file or files in the `value` column.

 ```
       | evidence_files | irrefutable_evidence.jpg, refutable_evidence.pdf |  |